scalpovich/payshield-rest-api/README.md

 # Payshield-rest-api

 This is a simple RestAPI for Thales payShield HSM.
 It has been tested with Thales payShield 9000 and payShield 10K.
-This example demonstrate how to check version of HSM, verify PIN, encrypt data and decrypt data using RestAPI.
+This example demonstrate how to check version of HSM, verify PIN, encrypt, decrypt, tokenise and detokenise data using RestAPI.

 ## Installation

-You need to install Gin framework to running this code.
-To install Gin package, you need to install Go and set your Go workspace first, then you can use the below Go command to install Gin:
+You need to install Gin framework and Viper to running this code.
+Before install Gin and Viper package, you need to install Go and set your Go workspace first, then you can use the below Go command to install Gin and Viper:
 ```
 > go get -u github.com/gin-gonic/gin

+> go get github.com/spf13/viper
 ```
 ## Usage

-To run this code (server side), go to bin directory and execute:
+To run the server side code, you need to set the hsmapi folder in Go root.
+Then go to bin directory and execute:
 ```
 > go run main.go
 ```